 The Don E. Ackerman Research Grant in Educational Leadership supports research that advances leadership in education through better understanding or practice.
-The grant provides funding to support faculty or student research projects that contribute either theoretical or applied knowledge that may potentially change education at the Pre-K through 12 educational levels, in any educational field or educational position.
+The grant provides funding to support research that contribute either theoretical or applied knowledge that may potentially change education at the Pre-K through 12 educational levels, in any educational field or educational position.
 Research conducted by investigators in academic fields outside of education, such as public health, science and technology, business, mental health, counseling, and social work, that addresses a topic relevant to Pre-K through 12 education are encouraged to apply.

 Past recipients of the Ackerman Fellowship in Educational Leadership (prior to 2020 this funding opportunity was considered a fellowship, not a research grant)